A-Nipp/mp02-choosey/README.md

    > Hint: it's path is `p01-choosey/Service/Secrets.swift`

 4. Paste your new API key into the placeholder that says **Yelp API Key**.
-Feel free to delete the commend regarding details.
+Feel free to delete the comment regarding details.
 5. Run your project using **⌘+R** or by pressing the **►** button in Xcode.
 6. Wait for the app to build and run, then play around with the app in the Simulator.